bhritchie/no-comment/README.md

 ## Plans

-At a minimum, :NoComment will eventually act a toggle, and will work on multiple lines in visual mode.
+At a minimum, :NoComment will allow for commenting multiple strings in visual mode, and will support languages requiring both an opening and closing string.
 A help file will be added.

 ## Installation